M.A. in Digital Archaeology

 In their first year, students will take the six core courses required for the one-year M.A. plus three courses related to their specialization.
 In their second year, students will take eight additional courses related to their specialization and a thesis-preparation course, for a total of 18 courses.

-Required Courses for the M.A. in Digital Archaeology
+Required Courses for the M.A. in Digital Art and Archaeology

 • DIGS 30041, Digital Media I: Game Design with Unity (Winter)

-• DIGS 30042, Digital Media II: Virtual Reality with Unity (Spring)
+• DIGS 30042, Digital Media II: Extended Reality with Unity (Spring)

 • NEAA 30061, Ancient Landscapes I (Autumn)